 How about that stubborn calcium buildup?
-If you’ve got sandwich bags and white vinegar, you’ve got a solution.
-Just put a bag around the faucet or showerhead in question and pour in white vinegar until the fixture is covered.
-Wait about 30 minutes and it should have broken up all the residue.
-If not, wait a little longer and it should come off.
+You’ve got a solution if you’ve got sandwich bags and white vinegar.
+Put a bag around the faucet or showerhead and pour white vinegar until the fixture is covered.
+Wait about 30 minutes, and it should have broken up all the residue.
+If not, wait a little longer; it should come off.

 How to Remove Soap Scum?

 Are grapefruit and dryer sheets on your cleaning supply list?
 They should be!
-Grapefruit is great to clean the tub.
+Grapefruit is great for cleaning the tub.
 The citrus and acidic nature of the fruit helps break down stubborn dirt and grime.
 Get the tub wet, pour salt in, and pour a little salt on half a grapefruit.
-Then, use the grapefruit to scrub the tub and the scum will come right up.
+Then, use the grapefruit to scrub the tub, and the scum will come right up.
 Try it on your tiles too.
-Dryer sheets on the glass shower door or curtain can help scrub off all that soap scum and prevent it from building up in the future, too.
+Dryer sheets on the glass shower door or curtain can help scrub off all that soap scum and prevent it from building up in the future.